gulinan/gulinan/README.md

 the GitHub organization of our course https://github.com/MAT381E.

 - Note 1: I am looking for international/national PhD level collaborators to work on mathematical aspects of deep learning algorithms.
-- Note 2: I am not accepting undergraduate students this semester any more, and any openings for undegraduate level will be announced around mid-September.
-Please note that I am planning to supervise students on "data science in digital humanities" topics only.
-Required hard skills: Good level of Python knowledge, interest/experience in natural language modeling and digital humanities.
-Required soft skills: Being hard working, having excellent communication skills, ability to complete tasks on time, collaboration, work ethic, curiosity, enthusiasm, and imagination.
+- Note 2: To undegraduate/graduate students: I am planning to supervise students on "data science in digital humanities" topics only.
+  - Required hard skills: Good level of Python knowledge, interest/experience in natural language modeling and digital humanities.
+  - Required soft skills: Being hard working, having excellent communication skills, ability to complete tasks on time, collaboration, work ethic, curiosity, enthusiasm, and imagination.